jorgensd/FEniCS-workshop/README.md

 :class: important
 PETSc is not available through conda on native Windows.
 The first part of this tutorial does not require PETSc.
-However, for the second part of the tutorial we require PETSc, and thus need to install DOLFINx on Windows using either WSL (and using conda inside WSL) or Docker.
+However, for the second part of the tutorial we require PETSc, and thus IntegralType.interior_facet: need to install DOLFINx on Windows using either WSL (and using conda inside WSL) or Docker.
 ```

-- Introduction to DOLFINx

-Custom one-sided integration to illustrate input of custom integration entities

 - Non-linear problems